wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 ### Configure Graphite what data to keep

 By default the metrics are stored for 60 days (except request timings they are only stored for 7 days by default) and you can change that.
-First [read](https://github.com/etsy/statsd/blob/master/docs/graphite.md) Etsy:s nice writeup on how you configure Graphite.
+First [read](https://github.com/etsy/statsd/blob/master/docs/graphite.md) Etsy's nice writeup on how you configure Graphite.
 Create your own [storage-schemas.conf](https://github.com/sitespeedio/docker-graphite-statsd/blob/master/conf/graphite/storage-schemas.conf) file and feed it to the image on startup like this:

 ~~~
 -v /path/to/storage-schemas.conf:/opt/graphite/conf/storage-schemas.conf
 ~~~

 You can also configure how data is aggregated over time.
-Check out the default configuration [storage-aggregation.conf](https://github.com/sitespeedio/docker-graphite-statsd/blob/master/conf/graphite/storage-aggregation.conf) and reread Etsys nice writeup :)
+Check out the default configuration [storage-aggregation.conf](https://github.com/sitespeedio/docker-graphite-statsd/blob/master/conf/graphite/storage-aggregation.conf) and reread Etsy's nice writeup :)

 ## Add events/annotations to the graphs

-Graphite comes with an [event API](http://obfuscurity.com/2014/01/Graphite-Tip-A-Better-Way-to-Store-Events) so you can mark specfic events like releases.
+Graphite comes with an [event API](http://obfuscurity.com/2014/01/Graphite-Tip-A-Better-Way-to-Store-Events) so you can mark specific events like releases.
 You can simply do that with a curl!

 ~~~
 curl -u LOGIN:PASSWORD -X POST "http://HOSTNAME:8080/events/" -d '{"what": "Deploy", "tags": "production deploy example", "data": "deploy of master branch, version 1.0.0"}'